evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

-# P2P Perpetual Distribution Update
+# Natcats P2P Perpetual Distribution Update

 As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through a **decentralized on-chain distribution system**.